Have you tried Frank Cornelissen exquisite natural wines?

 Despite the enormous cost, and as anyone would be – he was hooked.
 Since then ‘wine has never left me’, he says.
 Later, he became a wine agent, and talking regularly with winemakers he became interested in the rather philosophical question of what wine actually is.

 Over 20 years of tasting, he found that he liked wines that were an expression of culture, that is more evolved, and which express the soil more than the fruit.
-He decided that he wanted wines with a more natural approach and that he’d like to make wines without any treatments in the vineyard, winemaking or bottling.
+He decided that he wanted wines with a more natural approach (no sulphites or wine additives, and no sugar in wine) and that he’d like to make wines without any treatments in the vineyard, winemaking or bottling.

 How Frank Cornelissen started making natural wines

 One day at a restaurant in Sicily someone bought out a sample of wine from Etna.
 He immediately got in his car and drove round to the winery.
 Liking what he saw, he rented some vineyards on Etna and made wine in some abandoned sheds.

 This led to Frank buying an old ungrafted vineyard in 2001, which led to the creation of Magma.